-Laravel is certainly the hottest PHP framework today and the number of users are increasing day by day.
+Laravel is certainly the hottest PHP framework today and the number of users is increasing day by day.
 Laravel just created a new benchmark and ways to write PHP application that’s fun and enjoyable for everyone.
-Although the learning curve is high at first, it’s generally easy for everyone to dive in and very adaptable to new user that are new to frameworks.
+Although the learning curve is high at first, it’s generally easy for everyone to dive in and very adaptable to a new users.

 There are vast numbers of online resources out there now compared in the past, and this number is increasing as we speak.
-Compared to the first time I started with Laravel version 5, the current version during the writing of this post is 5.6 which I can say it really have an active community.
+Compared to the first time I started with Laravel version 5, the current version during the writing of this post is 5.6 which I can say it really has a very active community.

 Laravel follows many best practices, that includes both Object Oriented Programming and MVC patterns as well as other good standard convention which is the PHP Standard Recommendation (PSR).
 Because of that, Laravel breathe a new life to PHP in general and it’s up to today’s standard to grow to an even larger application.

 What’s Inside the Box?